Frederick William Whitehouse: Life

-Raised in Ipswich to Frederick William Whitehouse senior and Florence Amelia Terrey, he also had a brother Harry Angus, and sister Florence Marion.
+Raised in Ipswich to Frederick William Whitehouse senior and Florence Amelia Terrey, he was the oldest of five children.
 His parents owned a successful cake and catering business in Ipswich.

 Separate to education, a professional career, and military service in WWII, 'Freddy' Whitehouse was active adventurer, having climbed several mountains in south-east Queensland, setting several mountaineering records.
 As a party of three, he succeeded in climbing the entire ten of the Glass House Mountains peaks in one day.
 Whitehouse also served as the president of the University Musical and Dramatic Societies, and managed the rowing crew of the University of Queensland.

 By 1932, 'Doc' Whitehouse was a Rover Scout leader for the Boy Scouts in Brisbane, later rising to deputy commissioner in 1954.

 In 1955, he was convicted with a suspended sentence for a charge involving a younger man.
 Dismissed from the university in the same year, after repeated efforts, the charges were struck out in March 1957.
 Whitehouse was later subject to a chapter in Matthew Condon's Little fish are sweet, although these contents have been debated.

 Whitehouse never married, and died in 1973 in Brisbane.